raghad-abbas/bytebloom-ecosystem-starter/README.md

 🌱 ByteBloom Ecosystem – Kotlin Implementation

-This repository contains our team’s implementation of the ByteBloom Ecosystem using Kotlin.
-The project reads data from CSV files (mentees.csv, teams.csv, performance.csv), converts them into structured models, and generates simple insightful reports via a CLI interface.
+The ByteBloom Ecosystem is a Kotlin-based project designed to read CSV data, transform it into structured models, and generate simple analytical reports via a clean CLI interface.

+This repository includes all components needed to parse and organize the data for mentees, teams, and performance tracking.

 🚀 How to Run the Project

+Follow these steps to run the project locally:

-Open the project in IntelliJ IDEA
+Open the project using IntelliJ IDEA

-Ensure Gradle syncs automatically
+Ensure that Gradle syncs successfully

-Navigate to:
+Open the main file:

 src/main/kotlin/Main.kt

-Press Run ▶
+Click Run ▶

-The CLI will launch and allow you to browse reports and data insights.
+Once executed, the CLI will start and display multiple data insights and reports.

-👥 Team Members

-Raghad Abbas

-Alaa Husam

-Soad Alastal

-Shahea Hassan

-Shahed Musallm

-🏗 Project Structure
-project-root/
-│
-├── src/
-│   ├── main/
-│   │   ├── kotlin/
-│   │   │   ├── Main.kt               → Application entry point
-│   │   │   ├── data/                 → Raw models mapped from CSV
-│   │   │   ├── parsers/              → CSV parsing logic
-│   │   │   ├── models/               → Clean processed data models
-│   │   └── resources/
+📂 Included CSV Files

+The project loads and processes the following files:

-│   │       ├── mentees.csv
+mentees.csv

-│   │       ├── teams.csv
+teams.csv

-│   │       ├── performance.csv
+performance.csv

-│   │
-│   └── test/                         → Unit tests (if added)
-│
-├── build.gradle.kts                  → Project dependencies & config
-├── README.md                         → Project documentation
-└── .gitignore
+These files are stored inside src/main/resources/.

+📘 License

+This project is for educational and collaborative purposes.